-Examples: "British Standards Institution" or the abbreviations "BSI" and "BS" (prefix denoting a British standard) would not be registrable, neither would "OECD Seed Scheme," "Seed Scheme" or simply "Scheme."
-Designations comprising the three capital letters "ISO," "SOC" or "BSA" would not be registrable either, as they might be construed as referring to the International Organization for Standardization, the French Official Control Service for seed or the Federal Plant Varieties Office in Hanover.
-"AOC" or "VDQS" would not be registrable for grape vine varieties, but would for vegetable varieties.
+Examples: "British Standards Institution" or the abbreviations "BSI" and "BS" (prefix denoting a British standard) would be precluded, as would "OECD Seed Scheme," "Seed Scheme" or simply "Scheme."
+Designations comprising the three capital letters "ISO," "SOC" or "BSA" would also be precluded, as they might be construed as referring to the International Organization for Standardization, the French Official Control Service for seed or the Federal Plant Varieties Office in Hanover.